-Snowy TIre Tracks | Pixabay
+Snowy Tire Tracks | Pixabay

-As the peaks start to collect their annual blanket of snow, the temps linger at or below freezing, and the days start getting shorter, people in Big Sky Country begin their annual preparation for the long winter season.
+As the peaks start to collect their annual blanket of snow, the temps linger around or below freezing, and the days start getting shorter, people in Big Sky Country begin their annual preparation for the long winter season.

 Proper preparation for winter is a part of the Big Sky life.
 In order to do it right, there are certain things you need to survive winter in Big Sky, including:

 - Big Boots - A good pair of warm boots will keep your feet warm and dry during the winter season.